-Clauses 2 to 9 of the Bill would place a duty on the Secretary of State to remove people who have come to the UK seeking asylum illegally, including via small boats.
-That duty would apply whether a person makes a protection claim, human rights claim or as a victim of modern slavery or human trafficking.
+Clause 2 would place a duty on the Secretary of State to remove people who have come to the UK seeking asylum illegally, including via small boats.
+That duty would apply whether a person makes a protection claim, human rights claim or as a victim of modern slavery or human trafficking with very limited exceptions.